chriswhong/ReallySimpleOpenData/README.md

 ## Key Tenets
 - You don't need expensive or complicated software to have an Open Data Portal
+- "Bells and Whistles" on Open Data Portals tend to get in the way of raw data access
+- Discoverability first, download second, utility *somewhere else*
+- Link to the data "where it lies".
+No need to host it all in the same place... host individual datasets where they are most useful and easiest to access
 - RSOD is just a searchable metadata catalog.
 That's it.
-No mapping, charting, APIs, databases, user accounts, etc...
+No mapping, charting, data APIs, databases, user accounts, etc...
 - Designed around the [data.json catalog standard](https://project-open-data.cio.gov/catalog/#machine-readable-format).
 - Built on a modern stack - MEAN - MongoDB, Express.js, Angular.js, Node.js - Full Stack javascript FTW
-- Bootstrap 3 for a responsive-first layout
 - Developed by Civic Hackers and Open Data Enthusiasts who want to give data publishers another open source option for Open Data

 ## KISS
 - Catalog Data is stored in exactly the same structure as a valid data.json file in a single MongoDB collection
 - The frontend consumes a valid data.json endpoint (so it's automatically exposed for anyone who wants to consume it elsewhere)
 - Just 2 environment variables are required: a *MongoDB URI* and an *admin password*
-- RSOD is a single-page app.
+- RSOD is a single-page app
 - Angular loads the entire data.json file once.
 All searching & filtering are done in the browser.
 No server side rendering.
 - The admin can choose to upload data files to the server, or link to existing files elsewhere on the web.
 - Layout based on [CKAN](http://ckan.org/) catalog